kyutekrap/old-magicboard/README.md

 # old-magicboard
-Half package
+Half package when I used redux before implementing cachier-api

+FYI.
 This is based on next.js library.
 I removed pieces that are incorporated in the production version.
 Use this for reference or educational purpose only.